Have another question? Email us at email@example.com.

-As of the 2014-15 school year, school buses in the U.S. transport about 25 million students to and from school daily.
+As of the 2022-23 school year, school buses in the U.S. transport about 20.5 million public school students each day.

 Those ridges, known as “rub rails,” help protect the school bus body panels from damage.
 They are typically painted black to contrast with the yellow, but at least one state requires the rub rails themselves to also be yellow.